- WHY CARE ABOUT MYANMAR?

 For the more than 140,000 refugees in the camps along the Thailand-Myanmar border, opportunities for higher education are extremely limited.
 Further, there is a critical shortage of trained health workers in a region with high rates of maternal and child mortality and illness.

-We see the Public Health Institute as a long-term investment in the capacity of our partners, and one that will provide refugees with population health skills in high demand along the Thai-Burma border.
+We see the Public Health Institute as a long-term investment in the capacity of our partners, and one that will provide refugees with population health skills in high demand along the Thailand-Myanmar border.

 CPI's PHI Coordinator lives at the camp three to four days a week, teaching and adapting curriculum and training to the refugee camp and border context.
 PHI's curriculum emphasizes experiential and applicable training with the students practicing data collection, sampling techniques and community education through role playing, presentations and debates.